 Philhealth also released memorandums for the new Philhealth Contribution Table 2014.
 Effective January 2014, the premiums for employed members, OFWs, self-employed or individually paying member and those members under the Sponsored program registered in the Philippine Health Insurance Corporation will be based on the list below.
+This applies for 2015 as well.

 It is so important for all members and their dependents and beneficiaries to know the latest and updated premiums because it’ll all benefit them.